dragonofdeath/impossible-states/src/u590-part2.md

-#PART2: "HOW ALL OF THIS IS USEFULL?"
+#PART2: "HOW ALL OF THIS IS USEFUL?"
 OR "MAKING IMPOSSIBLE STATES IMPOSSIBLE"

 ## Unions | sum types helps to structure the state with bigger precision, thus limiting invalid variations